Chart Color Schemes

 Korora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in Korora consisted of 79.1% houses and 20.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+The dwelling structure in Korora, as per the latest Census, consisted of 79.1% houses and 20.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in Korora stood at 43.0%, with mortgaged dwellings at 34.6% and rented ones at 22.4%.
-The median monthly mortgage repayment was $1,950, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Korora was $450, compared to Non-Metro NSW's $330.
-Nationally, Korora's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $1,950, exceeding Regional NSW's average of $1,733.
+The median weekly rent in Korora was $450, higher than Regional NSW's $330.
+Nationally, Korora's mortgage repayments were above the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing